zoomies: A tool to infer stellar age from vertical action in Gaia data: Methods

 We summarize the model fixed and free parameters here.
 The knot locations of the $\tau(\mathrm{ln}J_z)$ monotonic spline, $ t_{\tau(\mathrm{ln}J_z)} $, are fixed at every $3.75$ Gyr between ${-1}$ and $14$ Gyr.
 The knot locations of the $\mathrm{ln }\lambda(\tau)$ third-degree spline, $t_{\mathrm{ln}\lambda(\tau)}$, are fixed at every $1$ Gyr between ${-1}$ and $14$ Gyr.
 The model free parameters include the knot values of the $\tau(\mathrm{ln}J_z)$ monotonic spline $\mathcal{S}(t_{\tau(\mathrm{ln}J_z)})$, the knot values of the $\mathrm{ln }\lambda(\tau)$ third-degree spline $\mathcal{S}(t_{\mathrm{ln}\lambda(\tau)})$, and the intrinsic variance $\mathrm{ln} V_{\mathrm{ln}J_{z}}$.
 We show the graphical model representation of this model in Figure \ref{fig:graphical_model}.
 A list of the model free and fixed parameters is provided in Table \ref{table:ModelParams}.
 The model parameters associated with $\mathrm{ln} \lambda(\tau)$ which are ignored when using the model to generate age predictions for other stars are marked with ``$[\star]$".

 We generate two mean posterior age--Jz relations: one using the red-giant branch star calibration age sample and one using the main-sequence turn off star calibration age sample.
 For each calibration sample, we sampled the free parameters using No U-Turn Sampling \citep{homan_no-u-turn_2014} with the Python package numpyro \citep{phan_composable_2019, bingham_pyro_2019} with chains of 2,000 draws each.
 We use 2,000 tuning steps for each fit.
-We calculate the Gelman-Rubin $\hat{r}$ statistic for each model free parameter to check for convergence.
-All free parameters converged with $\hat{r} < 1.05$ for both the RGB and MSTO models.
+To check for convergence, we calculate the Gelman-Rubin $\hat{r}$ summary statistic for each model free parameter \citep{gelman_inference_1992}.
+The $\hat{r}$ statistic checks for convergence by comparing the level of variation among multiple MCMC chains.
+If the sampler successfully converged, $\hat{r}$ is expected to be within $0.1$ of $1$.
+For both the RGB and MSTO models, all free parameters converged with $1.00 < \hat{r} < 1.05$.